Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Watch Manager Davies

 Good assessment.
-The zone holds, the BA team takes the line, and my Crew Manager takes Mr Walsh's account in the front office.
+Zone holds, BA team takes the line, my Crew Manager takes Walsh's account in the front office.
 What's his demeanour?

 You

 Cooperative.
 Embarrassed.
-Not evasive but he's underplaying how long he stood by the extractor.
-The CCTV gap is ninety seconds.
-He says it was 'about a minute'.
+Underplaying how long he stood there — CCTV gap is ninety seconds, he says 'about a minute'.

 Watch Manager Davies